Easy Peanut Butter Cookies (2 Recipes)

 Cookie Recipes

-This page includes two easy vintage peanut butter cookie recipes: a classic fork-pressed cookie with the traditional crisscross top, plus a “double peanut” version with oats and chopped peanuts for extra crunch.
+Two easy vintage peanut butter cookie recipes: a classic fork-pressed peanut butter cookie with the traditional crisscross pattern,

 Recipes on this page